ilyasmuyiwa/Assignment/README.md

    ```
    docker-compose up -d --build
    ```
 * Import the Database.
-The Database name magento.sql is located at the root.
+The Database name magento.sql is located at the root of the repository.
 Import into database name magento.
 You can use phpmyAdmin at
   127.0.0.1:8080
 * Connect to web container CLI
  ```